yitzchak/nontrivial-gray-streams/README.md

 > The orignal proposal does not specify the numerical type of columns
 > in this function or in [STREAM-ADVANCE-TO-COLUMN][].
 The ANSI Common
-> Lisp specification exclicitly allows real numbers for the purpose of
+> Lisp specification explicitly allows real numbers for the purpose of
 > typesetting variable-width characters.
 Many implementations seem to
 > assume that the return from STREAM-LINE-COLUMN or the column number
 > passed to [STREAM-ADVANCE-TO-COLUMN][] is an integer, but this does